Ukraine-Russia crisis: What to know about rising fear of war

-THE HAGUE, Netherlands (AP) — The Russia-Ukraine crisis entered another day that is expected to be packed with diplomatic efforts to prevent the simmering tensions from boiling over into war.
+THE HAGUE, Netherlands (AP) — The Russia-Ukraine crisis has entered another day of diplomatic efforts to prevent simmering tensions from boiling over into war.

-Ukrainian President Volodymyr Zelenskyy is hosting Turkish President Recep Tayyip Erdogan for talks in Kyiv while Russian President Vladimir Putin meets his Argentinian counterpart Alberto Fernandez in Moscow.
+After talks with Ukrainian President Volodymyr Zelenskyy, Turkish President Recep Tayyip Erdogan again offered to mediate between Kyiv and Moscow by hosting talks.

+Russian President Vladimir Putin is scheduled to have another phone call with French President Emmanuel Macron later Thursday.

 NATO Secretary-General Jens Stoltenberg, meanwhile, voiced concerns that Russia continues to build up troop numbers along Ukraine’s borders, including in Belarus.